kevinrodbe/library/content/02-resources-and-get.md

      zombie GET    /zombies/:id(.:format)      zombies#show
 ```

-The route to `/zombies/:id/edit` returns an edit form for an existing resource.
-Since we won't be serving HTML forms from our web API, we'll exclude `new` and `edit`.
+The routes to `/zombies/new` and `/zombies/:id/edit` return HTML forms for both creating new resources and for updating existing ones.
+Since we won't be serving any HTML from our web API, we'll exclude `new` and `edit`.

 ```ruby
 resources :zombies, except: [:new, :edit]